-When you subsequently sell the shares that you purchased under the ESPP, you will be subject to capital gains tax at a flat rate of 25% (plus solidarity surcharge and church tax, if applicable), provided you did not own 1% or more of HP's stated capital at any time in the past five years and the shares were not held as a business asset.
+When you subsequently sell your shares, you will be subject to capital gains tax at a flat rate of 25% (plus solidarity surcharge and church tax, if applicable) on any gain realized (provided you did not own 1% or more of HP's stated capital at any time in the past five years and the shares were not held as a business asset).
 The taxable amount will be the difference between the sale proceeds and the fair market value of the shares at the time of purchase.
-However, you may elect a personal assessment to apply your personal income tax rate if the flat rate exceeds your personal income tax rate.
+You may elect a personal assessment to apply your personal income tax rate if the flat rate exceeds your personal income tax rate.